iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 To get more information about a command, run `lein help <command>`.

-The heart of every Leiningen project is the file `project.clj` at the top level of the projects directroy tree.
+The heart of every Leiningen project is the file `project.clj` at the top level of the projects directory tree.
 It contains information about the projects name, version and dependecies among other things.

 ## Git